nskatti1/Fast-Robots/docs/lab3.rst

 I chose **Short Mode** for close-range obstacle avoidance, though it sacrifices maximum range.

-7. Test your chosen mode & Evaluate Performance
+Task 7: Test your chosen mode & Evaluate Performance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **Testing the Mode:**
   Use the SparkFun library’s example: